 - Foreign study.
 Go global.
 Explore a wider world through engineering exchange programs in Thailand, Hong Kong, and Germany, plus additional opportunities through Dartmouth's Off-Campus Programs Office.

 - You matter.
-Get taught by professors, not graduate students—just one reason why Dartmouth is ranked #1 for undergraduate teaching.
+Get taught by professors, not graduate students — just one reason why Dartmouth is ranked in the top 10 for undergraduate teaching.

 We'll help you get your hands dirty

 Even if you've never picked up a hammer or a drill, our faculty and staff are committed to helping all students get comfortable with the creation process, beginning to end.
 Our state-of-the-art Machine Shop is an important part of that goal and is open to all:

 Engineering isn't just for engineers.
 Thayer School offers a number of courses for non-majors to better understand the interactions of science, technology and society.
 You'll discover engineering's power to improve the world.
 You'll gain problem-solving skills useful in all areas of education and life.
 You may even decide to become an engineer.